LUMII-Syslab/DiffusionSAT/README.md

->📋  A template README.md for code accompanying a Machine Learning paper
+# DiffusionSAT

-# My Paper Title
+This repository is the official implementation of DiffusionSAT, a pure GNN SAT solver.

-This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).
+- For training, it uses Belief Propagation and QuerySAT-based approach.

->📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials
+- For sampling solutions, it uses multinomial denoising diffusion.

 ## Requirements